 Are you one of those who always wanted to build iOS apps; well, here’s the course just for that: Learn To Build Apps Using Swift3 and iOS10

-8. Kotlin- Programming language of future
+8. Kotlin- One of the Top Trending Programming Languages of future

 Kotlin is a new programming language and has gained immense popularity among developers in the last few years.
 The developers behind the Android Studio and the world’s best IDEs i.e. JetBrains developed Kotlin and released its first stable version on February 15, 2016.
 Google also announced it as an official language for Android apps.